Odd restaurant spaces a challenge for designers

 The floor couldn’t be changed, but it had a distinct slope, so “if you’d put a table on it, the soup would slosh out of your bowl,” Mr. Davis says.
 To remedy that, the rebuild kept the original terrazzo but levelled it with protective layers of foam and laid a new floor on top.

 While the designers had original blueprints to work with, they didn’t always match the structures they found between walls, so installing an elevator connecting the four floors of the restaurant without removing walls became a particularly tricky process.
-A former storage room below ground level became the La La Bar (in homage to the nickname of the mother of the head chef, not the movie) and two floors of restaurant and private dining rooms were created above the main restaurant.
+A former storage room below ground level became the Bar La La (in homage to the nickname of the mother of the head chef, not the movie) and two floors of restaurant and private dining rooms were created above the main restaurant.

 Because of all the challenges, construction took more than six months longer than originally planned.
 “Whenever we wanted to change one thing, it would affect something else.
 And anything we did had to go through a heritage approval,” Mr. Oliver says.